realA10001986/Remote/README.md

 ## SD Card

->Preface note on SD cards: For unknown reasons, some SD cards simply do not work with this device.
-For instance, I had no luck with Sandisk Ultra 32GB and  "Intenso" cards.
-If your SD card is not recognized, check if it is formatted in FAT32 format (not exFAT!).
-Also, the size must not exceed 32GB (as larger cards cannot be formatted with FAT32).
-Transcend, Sandisk Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards work fine in my experience.
+>Only SD/SDHC/SDXC cards up to 32GB are supported.
+Card needs to be FAT32-formatted (not exFAT).
+Transcend, Sandisk Ultra (as of firmware version 1.25) and Industrial, Verbatim Premium and Samsung Pro Endurance SDHC cards usually work fine.
+Some SD cards might not be recognized due to off-specs initialization quirks.
+SDUC cards are not supported.

-The SD card, apart from being required for [installing](#sound-pack-installation) of the sound-pack, can be used for custom sound effects, substituting built-in sound effects and for music played back by the [Music player](#the-music-player).
+The SD card, apart from being required for [installing](#sound-pack-installation) the sound-pack, can be used for custom sound effects, substituting built-in sound effects and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).

 The SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Remote is running.
 Furthermore, do not remove the SD card while the device is powered.

 ### Sound substitution

-The Remote's built-in sound effects can be substituted by your own sound files on a FAT32-formatted SD card.
+The Remote's built-in sound effects can be substituted by your own sound files stored on the SD card.
 These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.

 Your replacements need to be put in the root (top-most) directory of the SD card, be in mp3 format (128kbps max) and named as follows:
 - "poweron.mp3": Played when the Remote is (fake)-powered on.